Geometric Sequences and Series

 The sum of the terms of a sequence is called a series.

-Geometric Sequences and Series 2 While some sequences are simply random values, other sequences have a definite pattern that is used to arrive at the sequence’s terms.
+While some sequences are simply random values, other sequences have a definite pattern that is used to arrive at the sequence’s terms.

 Two such sequences are the arithmetic and geometric sequences.
 Let’s investigate the geometric sequence.